ibm-cloud-docs/key-protect/kur.md

 ### Basic usage: scan for HPCS keys (default)
 {: #kur-basic-usage}

-Use the following command to scan the currently targeted IBM Cloud account for all `hs-crypto` instances, their keys, and any cloud resources encrypted by those keys.
+Use the following command to scan the currently targeted {{site.data.keyword.Bluemix_notm}} account for all `hs-crypto` instances, their keys, and any cloud resources encrypted by those keys.

 ```sh
 ./<kur-binary>